-The SPU bit controls whether the DS2482 will apply a low impedance pullup to V{CC} on the 1-Wire line after the last bit of either a 1-Wire Write Byte command or after a 1-Wire Single Bit command has completed.
+The SPU bit controls whether the DS2482 applies a low-impedance pullup to V{CC} on the 1-Wire line after the last bit of either a 1-Wire Write Byte command or after a 1-Wire Single Bit command has completed.
 The strong pullup feature is commonly used with 1-Wire EEPROM devices when copying scratchpad data to the main memory or when performing a SHA-1 computation, and with parasitically powered temperature sensors or A-to-D converters.
 The respective device data sheets specify the location in the communications protocol after which the strong pullup should be applied.
-The SPU bit in the Configuration register of the DS2482 must be set immediately prior to issuing the command that puts the 1-Wire device into the state where it needs the extra power.
+The SPU bit in the configuration register of the DS2482 must be set immediately prior to issuing the command that puts the 1-Wire device into the state where it needs the extra power.

 If SPU is 1, the DS2482 applies active pullup to the rising edge of the time slot in which the strong pullup starts, regardless of the APU bit setting.
-However, in contrast to setting APU = 1 for active pullup, the low-impedance pullup does not end after t{APUOT} is expired.
-Instead, as shown in Figure 4, the low-impedance pullup remains active until either the next 1-Wire communication command is issued (the typical case), the Configuration register is written to with the SPU bit being 0, or the Device Reset command is issued.
-The PCTLZ control output is active low for the entire duration of the low-impedance pullup, enabling an external p-channel MOSFET to supply additional power to the 1-Wire line.
-PCTLZ remains inactive (high) at all other time slots that do not use the strong pullup feature.
+However, in contrast to setting APU = 1 for active pullup, the low-impedance pullup will not end after t{APUOT} is expired.
+Instead, as shown in Figure 4, the low-impedance pullup remains active until: a) the next 1-Wire communication command (the typical case), b) by writing to the Configuration Register with the SPU bit being 0 (alternative), or c) by issuing the Device Reset command.
 Additionally, when the pullup ends, the SPU bit is automatically reset to 0.
-Using the strong pullup does not change the state of the APU bit in the Configuration register.
+Using the strong pullup does not change the state of the APU bit in the Configuration Register.